Anna McGarrigle

-Anna McGarrigle, CM (born December 4, 1944) is a Canadian folk music singer and songwriter who recorded and performed with her sister, Kate McGarrigle, who died in 2010.
+Anna McGarrigle, CM (born December 4, 1944) is a Canadian folk music singer and songwriter who recorded and performed with her late sister Kate McGarrigle.

 Early life

-Anna McGarrigle studied at the École des beaux-arts de Montréal (1964-1968).
+Anna McGarrigle studied at the École des beaux-arts de Montréal (1964–1968).

 Music career

 In the 1960s, Montreal natives Kate and Anna McGarrigle established themselves in Montreal's burgeoning folk scene while they attended school.
 From 1963 to 1967, they teamed up with Jack Nissenson and Peter Weldon to form the folk group Mountain City Four.
 The sisters wrote, recorded and performed music into the twenty-first century with assorted accompanying musicians, including Chaim Tannenbaum and Joel Zifkin.

 McGarrigle was also a songwriter; her song "Heart Like a Wheel" was the title track of Linda Ronstadt's 1974 album, and her song "Cool River" was recorded by Maria Muldaur.

-In 2016 Anna and her older sister Jane wrote a book together, Mountain City Girls.
+In 2016, Anna and her older sister Jane (1941–2025) wrote a book together, Mountain City Girls.